amin-codes/InstagramBot/README.md

 *Important Note*: Try to limit using the bot to about 7 times every 10 minutes because otherwise your Instagram account might get flagged for having too many login attempts (which then usually means that you have to wait about 10-15 minutes until you're allowed to login again).

-*Side Note*: You can only message people that allow you to message them already.
+*Side Note*: The bot can only send messages to people that already allow you to message them.
 ## Setup

 Make sure you have [Node.js](https://nodejs.org/) version >= v12.18.3.